tetrateio/workshop-101/README.md

 ![Base Diagram](docs/02-app.png)

 ### Market Data App
 A simple application that retrieves market data.
-This application is deployed to a VM in order to deomstrate VM onboarding and hybrid security models.
+This application is deployed to a VM in order to demonstrate VM onboarding and hybrid security models.

 ![Base Diagram](docs/quotes.png)